 There are some differences in attitudes to data uses across demographic groups.
 Disabled people support health data uses more than people without disabilities, and people claiming Universal Credit felt more comfortable with data-driven identity checks than non-claimants, for example.
 The biggest differences are between older and younger people.
 Younger people are more confident online, more likely to be online almost constantly, and more likely to do a wide range of things online.
 They are more likely to state that they understand the specific different data practices and are slightly more positive about them.
-Older people were more likely to express surprise at BBC data uses, while younger people were more likely to express surprise at DWP Confirm Your Identity, and the different age groups had similar responses to the NHS Covid data store.
-Older people were more likely to be in the Critical cluster in relation to their attitudes to data uses, while younger people were more likely to be in the Neutral cluster.
-In the awareness cluster, younger people were more likely to be Believers, while older people were more likely to be Disbelievers.
+Older people were more likely to express surprise at BBC data uses, while younger people were more likely to express to the NHS Covid data store.
+Older people were more likely to be in the Critical cluster in relation to their attitudes to data uses, while younger people were more likely to be Believers, while older people were more likely to be Disbelievers.
 But none of these differences is enormous.
 In terms of people's attitudes towards data uses, different demographic groups have a lot in common.
 It isn't the case that the groups that are most affected by data practices are the only ones concerned about them